vineelko/patina/docs/src/dev/testing.md

 running tests, and are only downloaded and compiled for test execution.
 One common example is `pretty_assertions`, which extends standard assertions to create a colorful diff.

+## Benchmarks

+Benchmarking is another way to write tests.
+Instead of caring about code passing for failing certain requirements, you are instead investigating the performance of certain regions of code.
+Patina uses the [criterion](https://crates.io/crates/criterion) crate for benchmarking, so one should follow it's documentation when writing benchmarks.
+Multiple crates (including patina_sdk and patina_internal_collections) also have some benchmark examples to follow.

+Benchmark results are shown on the command line, but graphics are available in the `target/criterion` folder.

+**Note**: Benchmarks are not run during testing, nor is performance data tracked over time.
+Benchmarks are there purely to help developers track local performance changes when making changes during the development lifecycle.

 ## Code Coverage

 Code coverage is an important aspect of our project.
 Our intent is to keep above 80% code coverage for all crates